Luka-pp/MS2/README.md

 * First I created a new repository on GitHub
 * I have then connected my GitHub account and my WebStorm IDE
 * I have then opened that repository in WebStorm and started coding
-* In WebStorm I have created all the pages and and folders
+* In WebStorm I have created all the pages and folders
 * I was then saving my work and pushing it to GitHub repository to keep it safe
 * Process for saving, commiting and pushing it to remote repository goes as follows:
 * In the main window of WebStorm click on **Git**